d12frosted/elpa-mirror/gnu/denote-readme.txt

   Denote has a major-mode-agnostic mechanism to collect all linked file references in the current buffer and return them as an appropriately formatted list.
 This list can then be used in interactive commands.
-  The `denote-link-find-file' is such a command.
+  The `denote-find-link' is such a command.
 It uses minibuffer completion to visit a file that is linked to from the current note.
   The candidates have the correct metadata, which is ideal for integration with other standards-compliant tools ([Extending Denote]).